Knowledge Hub

 What should you do if you are facing a disqualification investigation?

-Director disqualification claims can be very worrying for a director, as they can seriously impact on your ability to make a living.
-It is vital that you don’t ignore any correspondence or court papers from the Insolvency Service, as this will inevitably lead to an order being made against you in your absence even if you have a good defence to the claim.
-Engaging with the Insolvency Service as soon as you hear from them may lead to their not proceeding against you, or at the least it might allow for a reduced disqualification period and reduced costs to you.
+Director disqualification claims can be very worrying for a director, as they can have a serious impact on your ability to make a living.
+It is vital that you don’t ignore any correspondence or court papers from the Insolvency Service, as this will inevitably lead to a disqualification order being made against you in your absence even if you have a good defence to the claim.
+Engaging with the Insolvency Service as soon as you hear from them may avoid proceedings being commenced against you, or at the least it might allow for a reduced disqualification period and reduced costs to you.

-At Harper James our director disqualification solicitors have many years’ experience advising directors who are targeted for disqualification by the insolvency service. difficulties.
-If you have received any communication from the Insolvency Service, don’t delay.
-Contact one of our director disqualification solicitors today to discuss your options.
-The earlier you speak to a professional adviser, the more options remain open to you to avoid disqualification or reduce the period you may be disqualified for.
+At Harper James our specialists in director disqualification have many years’ experience advising directors who are targeted for disqualification by the Insolvency Service.
+If you have received any communication from the Insolvency Service, please don’t delay in contacting one of our insolvency team to discuss your options.
+The earlier you speak to a professional adviser, the more options remain open to you to avoid disqualification or reduce the disqualification period and associated costs.

 About our expert